LemonLDAPNG/node-lemonldap-ng-handler/README.md

 #### Section `[configuration]`

-Nothing to change, node-lemonldap-ng-handler is compatible with the following LemonLDAP::NG backends:
+Nothing to change, but node-lemonldap-ng-handler isn't compatible with all LLNG backends.
+See below.
-* File
-* CDBI _(MySQL, PostgreSQL and SQLite3 only)_

 #### New section `[node-handler]`